How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 The search then returns some results that look much more interesting.

-Summarizing the way there and back, we are now at the following examples:
+Summarising the way there and back, we were now presented the following options:

 Anyone who has already found a suitable routing in these inspirations can jump straight to point 3.
 Otherwise, there is still the manual search for connections: